 Garnett v.
 Renton School District: The Center secured a religious student group’s right to meet under the federal Equal Access Act for prayer and Bible study at their high school.

 Since 1980, the Center has filed friend-of-the-court briefs in nearly every significant religious freedom case before the Supreme Court.
-A comprehensive list with the briefs available to read is here.

 BEFORE THE COURTS OF APPEALS